-In Westchester, 20 percent of the population is 60 years or older (Westchester.gov).
-A growing number of elder financial abuse cases have been reported against elder residents of this community.
+Our securities fraud law firm works with investors and investment professionals on investment fraud claims and whistleblower representation.
+Our securities fraud attorneys have handled a number of securities litigation, arbitration, and mediation cases with record settlements and awards.
+In Westchester, a growing number of elder financial abuse cases have been reported against elder residents of this community.
 Elder financial abuse can range from improper use of funds, falsification of records, embezzlement, coercion, and denial to fraud.
 Elders are especially vulnerable to affinity fraud and other schemes sometimes as a result of their diminished capacity.
-Our securities fraud lawyers in Westchester work with regulatory and self-regulatory bodies like FINRA to protect vulnerable elders from getting scammed.
+Malecki Law’s investment loss attorneys works with regulatory and self-regulatory bodies like FINRA to protect vulnerable elders in Westchester from getting scammed

-If you or anyone you know has been solicited with questionable schemes or seen suspicious activities in your accounts, schedule a free initial consultation with Malecki Law, by calling 212-943-1233, or emailing firstname.lastname@example.org.
+If you or anyone you know has been solicited with questionable schemes or seen suspicious activities in your accounts, schedule a free initial consultation with Malecki Law, by calling (212) 943-1233, or emailing firstname.lastname@example.org.